robwierzbowski/gulp-intermediate/readme.md

 - `fileProps`: An object with some information about the files that have been written to the temp directory.
     - `fileProps.cwd`: The original vinyl CWD.

+#### streams

+Type: 'object'
+Default: {}

+A mapping of globs to functions of the form `function(stream) {}`.
+This callback accepts a vinylFS stream which can be piped.
+This allow different output formats to be redirected to alternate pipelines.

 #### Notes

 The files are written to `tempDir` using the vinyl file object's relative path, just like `gulp.dest()` writes to the output directory.
 Make sure you understand how globbing works to avoid unexpected errors: for example, the files in `gulp.src(['files/*.json', config.yml])` will all be output at the root of `tempDir`.